illescasDaniel/Var-ReadOnly/README.md

 public:

-	// Initialize variable specifying a setter function and a default value ReadOnly<string> name{Foo::setName, ""};
+	// Initialize variable specifying a setter function and a default value ReadOnly<string> name {Foo::setName};

-	// This variable has a default value of 0, and can't be changed externally
+	// This variable has a default value of 10, and can't be changed externally
-	// You could change its value internally accessing their value property (number.value) ReadOnly<int> number{0};
+	// You could change its value internally accessing its value property (number.value) ReadOnly<int> number = 10;

 	Foo() {}

-	// This will assing the new value only if the specific setter function returns true Foo(const string& name) {
+	// This will assign the new value only if the specific setter function returns true Foo(const string& name) {
 		this->name = newName;
 	}